 A Long History of Working with the Public Sector

 Everblue is currently partnered with over 10 state government agencies to deliver online training and testing.
 In fact, we are already listed as a vendor in many state databases and even have security clearances.
 Through these partnerships, Everblue has gained a deep understanding of how government processes and procedures work and has built long-lasting relationships with the public sector along the way, making it one of our core competencies.
-As a Veteran Owned Small Business with over 25 years of experience working in the public sector, we’re prepared to help deliver these once-in-a-lifetime benefits for households through the U.S. by preparing current and future contractors for the next steps in their energy efficiency career.

 Next Steps